-1 Nedia coverage uses the terms "pervasive", "systematic", and "widespread" to describe bias in the home apprixal industry.
-(6) Study finds' pervasive has in none apprixal industry.
-(6) The lesson in these stories is that if you want to get a fair appraised and maximum asting price potential for your home, you might need to pretend to be white.
-That thind of individual bias is in using apprix of a broader, broader and the price potential for your home, you might need to pretend to be white.
-That thind of individual bias is in using apprix of a broader, broader apprixal bias is widespread, discrimination" or the "statial apprixal gas" and (iii) New report shows home apprixal bias is widespread, discriming and (iii) New report shows home apprixal bias is widespread, discriming and (iii) New report shows home apprixal bias is widespread, discriming and (iii) New report shows home apprixal bias is widespread, gratemia is widespread, for the purposes of the below thought experiments, we posit that for an occurrence to be system.
-The static for each incidence of at less 120%.
+$^{^{1}}$ Media coverage uses the terms "pervasive", "systematic", and "widespread' to describe bias in the home appraisal industry: (i) Study finds 'pervasive' bias in home appraisal industry, (ii) The lesson in these stories is that if you want to get a fair appraisal and maximum selling price potential for your home, you might need to pretend to be white.
+That kind of individual bias is just one part of a broader, systemic problem, called "appraisal discrimination" or the "racial appraisal gap" and (iii) New report shows home appraisal bias is widespread Systemic is an "adjective that means "of or relating to a system."
+It is especially used to describe some phenomenon-an illness, a social problem-that affects every part of an entire system.
+Some near synonyms to systemic are structural, comprehensive, inherent, pervasive, ingrained, and extensive."
+And another word for systemic is widespread.
+For the purposes of the below thought experiments, we posit that for an occurrence to be systemic, pervasive, or widespread, it needs to have an incidence of at least 20%.